nicholasjackson/open-skills/framework/badges/3-Skills-Generic.md

 ----
 ## Agility
-Demonstrating Adoption of Agile Work Practices and of Flexibility and Resilience in Thought and Behaviour
+Demonstrating Adoption of Agile Work Practices and of Flexibility and Resilience in Thought and Behavior
 ### Bronze
-Completion of the ADP Green-belt and Level 1 Adaptive Agalista development programmes, the demonstration of the ability to follow agile development processes and demonstrating resilience and flexibility in thought and behaviour
+Completion of the ADP Green-belt and Level 1 Adaptive Agalista development programmes, the demonstration of the ability to follow agile development processes and demonstrating resilience and flexibility in thought and behavior
 ### Silver
-Completion of the ADP Black-belt and Level 2 Adaptive Agalista development programmes, the demonstration of the ability to amend and improve agile development processes and demonstrating resilience and flexibility in thought and behaviour
+Completion of the ADP Black-belt and Level 2 Adaptive Agalista development programmes, the demonstration of the ability to amend and improve agile development processes and demonstrating resilience and flexibility in thought and behavior
 ### Gold
 Completion of the ADP Red-belt and Level 3 Adaptive Agalista development programmes, the demonstration of the ability to coach and develop others in the application and improvement agile development processes and in the demonstration of resilience and flexibility in thought and behaviour
 ### Platinum